SpaceVim/SpaceVim/docs/_posts/2019-05-10-use-vim-as-a-c-cpp-ide.md

 }
 ```

-with this configuration, you can jump between the alternate file via command `:A`
+With this configuration, you can jump between alternate files via command `:A`

 ### code running